AbelPau/gdal/doc/source/drivers/raster/miramon.rst

 Attribute Table
 ---------------

-MiraMon raster bands may also include an attribute table in the same format than color table..
+MiraMon raster bands may also include an attribute table in the same format as color table..
 If available, it will be exposed as a GDAL Raster Attribute Table (RAT) via ``GetDefaultRAT()``.
 This allows applications to retrieve additional metadata associated with each raster value, such as class names  or descriptions.